karlhulme/jsonotron/readme.md

   1. Comments are supported in YAML with a `#` prefix.
   2. Strings can be spread over multiple lines using `|-` prefix.

+Jsonotron enforces seperate fields for `domain`, `system` and `name` on each type.
+This allows documentation to be built with appropriate headers for the key components of the system.
+A single URI could not unambiguously unpicked.

 ## Development